featuremine/tutorials/market-data01-feedhandler/README.md

 ### **Data Integration for Trade Visualization**

-Concluding this tutorial, we'll guide you on leveraging the market data from Yamal.
-We've added a Python utility that plots a given number of trades together with the corresponding best bid and offer reported at the time of the trade.
+Concluding this tutorial, we’ll guide you on leveraging the market data from Yamal.
+We’ve added a Python utility that plots a given number of trades together with the corresponding best bid and offer reported at the time of the trade.
+The script is well-documented and should be easy to follow.
+Please refer to Yamal documentation for additional information on [Yamal Python API](https://github.com/featuremine/yamal/blob/main/docs/YTP-Python-API.md).

 To set up the Python environment, simply run:
 ```bash
 pip install -r market-data01-feedhandler/requirements.txt
 ```

-Now to plot the data, run:
+Now to plot the data, execute the following:
 ```bash
 python3 market-data01-feedhandler/binance-view.py --ytp-file mktdata.ytp --security btcusdt --points 1000
 ```
 If you require a backend to be explicitly specified, you can do it through the MLPBACKEND environment variable.
 You may find additional details regarding the availability of the backends at [the matplotlib backends documentation website](https://matplotlib.org/stable/users/explain/backends.html).

-You should see something like this
+For your trade plot you should see something like this:
 ![trades](binance-view.png)

-The script is well-documented and should be easy to follow.
-Please refer to Yamal documentation for additional information on [Yamal Python API](https://github.com/featuremine/yamal/blob/main/docs/YTP-Python-API.md).

 ### **Conclusion**

-By following this tutorial, you've built a blazing-fast Binance feed server and utility to visualize the market data.
-The integration of Yamal into your C++ application equips you with the potential to manage high-frequency data efficiently.
-Going forward, you can adapt this foundational codebase to cater to a broad spectrum of trading applications and analytics tools.
+After going through this guide, you now have the know-how to develop a fast Binance feed server and a handy tool to display market data.
+By incorporating Yamal into your C++ app, you’re well-positioned to handle large volumes of data efficiently.
+You’re encouraged to modify this core code to fit various trading apps and analytical tools.
 Happy coding!

 ## **Feedback**